sbcgua/mockup_loader/README.md

 ## Synopsis

 The tool is created to simplify data preparation/loading for SAP ABAP unit tests.
-In one of our projects we had to prepare much tables data for unit tests.
+In one of our projects we had to prepare a lot of table data for unit tests.
 For example, a set of content from `BKPF`, `BSEG`, `BSET` tables (FI document).
 The output of the methods under test is also often a table or a complex structure.

 Hard-coding all of that data was not an option - too much to code, difficult to maintain and terrible code readability.
 So we decided to write a tool which would get the data from TAB delimited `.txt` files, which, in turn, would be prepared in Excel in a convenient way.
 Certain objectives were set: